alexanderjaus/APEx/README.md

     - Ensure that you have generated the training dataset using the `generate_apex_petct_training_dataset.py` script as described above.

 2. **Configure Training Parameters**:
-    - Edit the configuration file (e.g., `config.yaml`) to set the desired training parameters such as learning rate, batch size, number of epochs, etc. We provide
+    - Edit the configuration file (e.g., `config.yaml`) to set the desired training parameters such as learning rate, batch size, number of epochs, etc. We provide a default example in in `training_skripts/petct_configs/petct_config_anatomical_true_cross_attention.yaml`
     - Set the environment variable ```"DETECTRON_DATASET":"<slices_dataset_target>" ```

 3. **Run the Training Script**: